GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-In my second year in graduate school, I took a computer course and that was like lightening striking.
+There is no reason anyone would want a computer in their home.

-~ Ted Nelson
+~ Ken Olsen
 <pre>

 </pre>